Particle-Guided Diffusion Models for Partial Differential Equations: Discussion

 \section{Discussion}

 Table~\ref{tab:pde_results} shows the results across the PDE benchmarks.
 The tables give the relative error in percent compared to the error calculated by finite element methods (FEMs) which are used to generate the data and therefore we assume to be the ground truth, with the standard deviation given in the subscript.
-DiffPDE outperforms DiffPDE-NoG by a large margin.
-This is expected as the DiffPDE-NoG approach is a purely data driven method, therefore this shows that the guidance information is essential when solving complex PDEs.
-We notice that the SMC algorithms consistently outperform the baselines in both the estimation of $u$ and $a$, despite havign a low ESS.
-In particular, the SOSaG proposal getting the best $a$ estimates and generally EM-pBS getting the best $u$ estimate, and based on the average error SOSaG performs the best.
+We notice that the stochastic methods generally tend to outperform the baselines in both the estimation of $u$ and $a$ with the pBS variants of SMC outperforming the TDS implementation.
 Figure~\ref{fig:darcy_panels} shows the reconstructed fields and the relative errors for a single run for the DF experiment.
 We can see that the relative error is visually lower for the SMC methods.
 We have provided single run plots for all experiments in Appendix~\ref{app:further_results}.
+Appendix~\ref{app:clarification-target} gives results for the Darcy, Helmholtz and Poisson problems with varying tempering parameter $\rho$ values.
+We do notice that higher tempering values generally give better reconstruction error, which lends empirically validity to our pBS approach.

-Table~\ref{tab:results_2srd_3srd_combined} shows the results for the 2SRD and 3SRD experiments.
+Tables~\ref{tab:results_2srd_3srd_combined} and \ref{tab:combined_results_srd} show the results for the 2SRD and 3SRD experiments, with the former showing the error for each coefficient and solution field and the latter displaying the average error across all fields.
 We can see that the performance degrades as the observation noise increases, an intuitive result.
 However, across nearly all results, the stochastic methods outperform the ODE ones.
-We also see that under higher noise levels, the SOSaG proposal tends to outperform the EM proposal.
-We hypothesize that under noisy observations, the second order correction present in the SOSaG proposal helps account for this and therefore produces superior results which may lead to it being a better choice of sampling method in real-world scenarios.\looseness=-1
+We also see that under higher noise levels, the SOSaG proposal tends to outperform the GEM proposal.
+We hypothesize that under noisy observations, the second order correction present in the SOSaG proposal helps account for this and therefore produces superior results which may lead to it being a better choice of sampling method in real-world scenarios.
+For the 3SRD experiments, we observe that DiffPDE achieves good results on the solution fields.
+This may indicate that in noisy settings, second-order corrections have a greater effect on reconstruction accuracy.

-Despite the DiffPDE method occasionally producing better results for some of the relative errors associated with the coefficient fields, they under-perform when trying to approximate the solution fields.
-Although the relative error is low, the scalar fields seem to be sensitive even to small errors.
-The recon and error plots provided in Appendix~\ref{app:further_results} demonstrate this visually.
-Despite the low errors on the scalar fields, we can see that the reconstructed field does not well represent the ground truth.
-The stochastic methods on the other hand approximate this field much better.